Oldsmobile Cutlass: 1973

 The Cutlass line was redesigned for 1973 using GM's new "Colonnade" A-body platform.
 The model lineup consisted of the base Cutlass, Cutlass "S", Cutlass Supreme, Cutlass Salon, Vista Cruiser station wagon, and the 4-4-2 appearance package on the Cutlass "S" colonnade coupe.
 While rooflines were shared with other GM divisions, the Cutlass bodies had two Oldsmobile-specific convex creases—one starting behind the front wheel and running rearward into the door and curving upward at its trailing end, and the other curving down just ahead of the rear wheel and continued by the crease line of the quarter panel behind the rear wheel.
 The Cutlass "S" and 4-4-2 offered optional "Strato" bucket seats with high seatbacks and built-in head restraints; these seats could be swiveled 90 degrees to permit easier entry and exit for the driver and front passenger.

 The new Salon package was offered first as a 4-door Colonnade sedan, which was joined in 1974 by a 2-door hardtop coupe.
 It was an upscale "European" style luxury/sports package, similar in concept to the Pontiac Grand Am, and was the first Oldsmobile with the international-flags emblem.
 The Salon included items such as upgraded suspension, radial tires, reclining bucket seats and a hand-operated headlamp dimmer switch built into the turn signal switch.

 All Cutlass models came standard with front disc brakes The standard engine was a 180 hp 350 Rocket V8 (K VIN engine code), a 200 hp 350 Rocket V8 with dual exhaust (M code), a 250 hp 455 Rocket V8 (U code, or L75), and a 270 hp 455 V8, with a hotter cam and W30-style heads.
 This engine was called the L77 (V code), and was used primarily in four-speed cars and automatics without air conditioning in the Hurst/Olds.
 Transmissions included a standard column-shift three-speed manual, optional four-speed Muncie M20 manual with Hurst shifter, and three-speed Turbo-Hydramatic automatic.
 Upgraded gauges were optional.

 1974

 Changes for 1974 included new taillight lenses and radiator grilles, and a new front fascia with bumper-mounted turn signals used only on the base model.
-There were newly mandated 5 mph rear bumpers, with a new hydraulic energy absorpotion system.
+There were newly mandated 5 mph rear bumpers, with a new hydraulic energy absorption system.
 Both the 350 and 455 Rocket V8s were carried over unchanged from 1973 aside from revisions required to meet 1974 emissions regulations.
 The Turbo Hydramatic transmission became standard equipment on all Cutlass models.